9 Best Order Fulfillment Companies for Small Businesses for 2023

 Since Our Last Update

 ShipMonk dropped from our No. 2 slot in this update because the reviews in the past 12 months have been brutal.
-Users have blamed overcharging and shipping errors not just for the loss of customers, but in some cases, for their going out of business.
-Customer support, which we lauded in the past, was panned by real-world users in 2022.
-The tools and services it offers are still excellent otherwise, however.
+Users have blamed overcharging and shipping errors not just for losing customers, but in some cases, for going out of business.
+Customer support, which we lauded in the past, was panned by real-world users in 2022 and 2023.

 ShipMonk’s features and capabilities rival the top direct-to-consumer fulfillment companies in the industry.
 Its platform is built to cater to small businesses, equipped with the scalability needed to foster growth.
 Like several on our list, it handles ecommerce and retail, FBA, and crowdfunding, but it also offers special pricing for subscription box fulfillment.

-ShipMonk has locations in four countries and intends to open fulfillment centers in Europe in 2023.
+ShipMonk has locations in four countries and intends to open an additional European fulfillment center soon.
 (Source: ShipMonk)

 Ecommerce Cost* | Subscription Box Cost* | What It Covers | |